 Global Greengrants interviewed me prior to the show, and some more info on the project can be seen here.

-Currently a visual designer at ICPH, a research nonprofit that gathers data on homeless children and their families (primarily in New York and nationwide).
-I work alongside policy analysts and researchers to create compelling visual graphics, reports and marketing materials.
-I also had a hand in the overall design process of our interactive Map of Student Homelessness.
+I am a visual designer at ICPH, a research nonprofit that gathers data on homeless children and their families (primarily in New York, and nationwide).
+I work alongside policy analysts and researchers to create visual graphics, reports and marketing materials.
+We are currently designing for Beyond Housing 2020, a national conference centered on discussions around homelessness.

 U-CAN-BURGER is a children's toy and subsequent package design; the challenge was to create a product that could exist in a unique container.
 I created the branding from start to finish and designed the toys that lived inside.
 The toy is meant to educate on nutrition as well as inspire creativity in young children.